 Political Effects of the Information Revolution, P-7745, RAND, Santa Monica, 1991.

 Cyberocracy.
 The differences between a bureaucracy of the 20th century and a cyberocracy of the information age highlight the importance of organizational adaptation.
 Whereas bureaucracy forces and often limits information flow through defined channels connecting discrete points, cyberocracy broadcasts large volumes of information among many interested parties.
-Whereas bureaucracy emphasizes the hard quantitative skills of programming and budgeting (like DoD's Planning, Programming, Budgeting and Execution System), cyberocracy emphasizes soft skills such as policy management and understanding culture and public opinion.
+Whereas bureaucracy emphasizes the hard quantitative skills of programming and budgeting, cyberocracy emphasizes soft skills such as policy management and understanding culture and public opinion.
 Whereas bureaucracy observes traditional boundaries between public and private sectors, cyberocracy breaks across these boundaries and allows for mixing of public and private interests.
 Bureaucracies must transform into cyberocracies if the new techniques of the information age are to take hold. - Sun Tzu Art of War in Information Warfare.
 KNOWLEDGE STRATEGIES: BALANCING ENDS, WAYS, AND MEANS IN THE INFORMATION AGE by Lieutenant Colonel William R. Fast, US Army

 "We will evolve into a Cyberocracy.
 Into the great machine - a neural net of distributed nodes with vast processing power - will be fed yet more statistics, economic trends, monitored results, demographic details, information culled from our ID cards, spending patterns and ubiquitous CCTV cameras, audits by the Audit Office, and feedback from consultations, not forgetting the results of the all-important opinion polls, themselves conducted by text and email.
 Out will come further policies, spending programmes and legislation." - David Savvides on Cyberocracy